Quantum and classical approaches in statistical physics: some basic inequalities: -dimensional potential well

 2. We have

-3. The regularized statistical sum $\mathcal{F}_r(T,h)=-T\log\mathcal{Z}_r(T,h)$ of a quantum equilibrium system monotonically increases with respect to $\mu_k$ and \end{Tm} \begin{Rk} The following assertion is valid for the potential well $(N{\geq}1)$.
-By transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) two members of the play (the regularized free energy and the regularized mean energy) increase. \end{Rk}
+3. The regularized free energy $\mathcal{F}_r(T,\hbar)=-T\log\mathcal{Z}_r(T,\hbar)$ of a quantum equilibrium system monotonically increases with respect to $\mu_k$ and \end{Tm} \begin{Rk} The following assertion is valid for the potential well $(N{\geq}1)$.
+By transition from deterministic strategy (classical mechanics) to probabilistic strategy (quantum mechanics) two members of the game (the regularized free energy and the regularized mean energy) increase. \end{Rk}